-We estimate approximately 3 million patients in the United States used long-term oxygen therapy in 2017 based on 2017 Medicare data and our estimate of the size of the Medicare market relative to the total market.
-Long-term oxygen therapy is defined as the provision of oxygen therapy for use at home in patients who have chronic low blood oxygen levels (hypoxemia).
-Based on our patient population, we estimate approximately 60% of U.S. long-term oxygen therapy insurance patients are covered by Medicare, and 40% of U.S. oxygen therapy insurance patients are covered by Medicare Advantage and other private insurance plans.
-While there is no up-to-date single source of long-term oxygen therapy market data, based on market data from various industry sources and our own internal data, we believe that growth in the number of oxygen therapy patients in the United States was low single digits in 2017, and we now expect that trend to continue for the next few years.
-However, we believe that reduced reimbursement rates in connection with competitive bidding, enhanced Medicare billing requirements, and the conversion from tank deliveries to portable oxygen concentrators (POCs) will help contribute to growth opportunities for POCs that exceed the long-term oxygen therapy market growth rate.
+We estimate approximately 3 million patients in the United States used long-term oxygen therapy in 2018 based on 2018 traditional fee-for-service Medicare data, commercial payor data and our estimate of the size of additional patient populations, such as the retail sales and Veterans Administration (VA) population.
+While there is no upto-date single source of long-term oxygen therapy market data, our current estimate of the market size is based on a recent analysis we conducted with the assistance of a third party and certain internal estimates.
+We believe that the estimate provided herein approximates the number of oxygen therapy patients in the United States as of 2018.
+However, while growth rates are subject to change over time, we believe that reduced reimbursement rates in connection with competitive bidding, enhanced Medicare billing requirements, and the conversion from tank deliveries to portable oxygen concentrators (POCs) will help contribute to growth opportunities for POCs that exceed the long-term oxygen therapy market growth rate.
 Since utilization of long-term oxygen therapy is strongly linked to developed nations with established government reimbursement, western Europe represents our second largest market today behind the United States.

 Long-term oxygen therapy has been shown to be a cost-efficient and clinically effective means to treat hypoxemia, a condition in which patients have insufficient oxygen in the blood.
 Hypoxemic patients are unable to convert oxygen found in the air into the bloodstream in an efficient manner, causing organ damage and poor health.
 Chronic obstructive pulmonary disease, or COPD, is a leading cause of hypoxemia.
 Between 65% to 70% of our patient population has been diagnosed with COPD, and as COPD progresses, patients may need long-term oxygen therapy as part of their treatment.
-Industry sources estimate that approximately 15 million people in the United States have been diagnosed with COPD, with millions more who are unaware they have COPD.
+Industry sources estimate that approximately 16 million people in the United States have been diagnosed with COPD, with millions more who are unaware they have COPD.
 COPD is the third leading cause of death in the United States and one of the leading causes of death globally.
-There are an estimated 210 million individuals worldwide who have COPD, with an estimated 100 million individuals located in China.
+There are an estimated 251 million individuals worldwide who have COPD, with an estimated greater than 100 million individuals located in China.
+Smoking is the leading cause of COPD.
+However, the European Respiratory Journal published a study in July 2019 that concluded ambient air pollution was associated with lower lung function and increased COPD prevalence based on over 300,000 individuals aged 40 to 69 years.

-According to our analysis of 2017 Medicare data, approximately 73% of U.S. long-term oxygen therapy users utilized ambulatory oxygen and the remaining 27% were considered stationary, and either required oxygen twenty-four hours a day, seven days a week, or 24/7, but were not ambulatory, or did not require oxygen 24/7 and only needed nocturnal oxygen.
+According to our analysis of 2018 traditional fee-for-service Medicare data, approximately 76% of U.S. long-term oxygen therapy users utilized ambulatory oxygen and the remaining 24% were considered stationary, and either required oxygen twenty-four hours a day, seven days a week, or 24/7, but were not ambulatory, or did not require oxygen 24/7 and only needed nocturnal oxygen.
 Clinical data has shown that ambulatory patients who use oxygen therapy 24/7, regardless of modality, have approximately two times the survival rate and spend at least 60% fewer days annually in the hospital than non-ambulatory 24/7 oxygen therapy patients.
 The cost of one year of long-term oxygen therapy is less than the cost of one day in the hospital.
+In addition, a report from the Centers for Medicare and Medicaid Services (CMS) in 2019 concluded that utilizers of oxygen therapy have lower deaths, hospitalizations, and days in the hospital than those who have a health condition that would support oxygen but do not use it.